DanishKodeMonkey/express-server-app-notes/Readme.md

     So all routes in our routers implicitly start with their specified parent path.

     E.g `messages/:messageId` to get a specific message id

+# Do you want to know more?

+If interested, have a look at [the express docs](https://expressjs.com/en/4x/api.html)

+or more specifically the [routing section](https://expressjs.com/en/guide/routing.html)

+If interested, have a look at [the odin project](https://www.theodinproject.com/lessons/nodejs-routes) that covers this in great detail!